 Lock and Dam 2 (651.437.3150) opened in 1930 but unexpected settling ruined the first structure, so it was rebuilt in 1948; it went through a major overhaul from 1987 to 1995.
 The dam is 822 feet long, and the lock has a maximum lift of 12 feet.
 The 4.4 megawatt power plant next door is operated by the City of Hastings.

 Hastings City Hall (101 E. 4th St.; 651.480.2350) was built as the Dakota County Courthouse in 1871 with a strong Second Empire vibe; the neo-Classical dome was added in 1912 when the building was expanded.
 It was purchased by the City of Hastings in 1991 after the new county courthouse opened.
 The interior is worth a walk-around to see the gorgeous art glass windows (hidden from World War II to 1992) and art enlivening the hallways.
-The Pioneer Room (651.480.2367) has a number of local history artifacts, historical photos, and local records; call ahead to find out when they’re open.
+The Pioneer Room (651.480.2350) has a number of local history artifacts, historical photos, and local records; call ahead to find out when they’re open.

 The landmark LeDuc Historic Estate (1629 Vermillion St.; 651.437.7055) is a grand Gothic Revival home built by big characters.
 William and Mary LeDuc spent two years planning the construction.
 Mary found the design for the house in an 1853 book called Cottage Residences by noted landscape architect Andrew Jackson Downing.
 The LeDucs wanted to build a prince’s house on a poet’s budget, so they were constantly juggling their dreams with their limited budget.
 Who hasn’t been there.
 They moved into an unfinished house in August, 1865, after William was discharged from the service.
 The LeDucs had hoped to spend $2,000 on construction but estimated it would cost $5,000; in the end, they spent $30,000.
 The house had an unusual feature: an indoor outhouse.
 Your standard outhouse had to be relocated occasionally and the old hole filled.
 William, ever the innovator, put removable carts under the seats to collect the, um, material, so the carts could be rolled and dumped.
 The end result was a privy experience that was much more satisfactory than the standard one, especially during those long Minnesota winters.